 In the 25 years since NAEYC Accreditation was established, it has become a widely recognized sign of high-quality early childhood education.
 More than 7,000 programs are currently accredited by NAEYC -- just 8% of preschools and other early childhood programs nationwide.

-A Quality Rating and Improvement System (QRIS) is a method to assess, improve and communicate the level of quality in early care and education settings that families consider for their children.
-The Virginia Star Quality Initiative (VSQI) not only defines standards for early childhood education and creates a framework for accountability, but it also establishes a network of support and outreach for programs and providers.
+The academy is star rated under the Virginia Star Quality Initiative (VSQI) not only defines standards for early childhood education and creates a framework for accountability, but it also establishes a network of support and outreach for programs and providers.
 The Virginia Star Quality Initiative awards early childhood programs one of five star levels of increasing quality.
 Participation and the award of a one-star or higher rating reflects a program’s choice to raise the bar in commitment to quality beyond expectation or requirement.